Kafka

 max_fetch_message_size: 50000

-# min_fetch_message_size sets the minimum amount of bytes a broker will try to send during a fetch,
+# min_fetch_message_size sets the minimum number of bytes a broker will try to send during a fetch,

 # overriding the default 1 byte.
 With the default of 1, data is sent as soon as it is available.